stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 his new mountains and McMurdo Sound.

   Pabodie and I prepared to close our base for a short or long period, as the case might be.
-If we wintered in the antarctic we would probably fly straight from Lake&rsquo;s base to the   Arkham   without returning to this spot.
+If we wintered in the antarctic we would probably fly straight from Lake's base to the   Arkham   without returning to this spot.
 Some of our conical tents had already been reinforced by blocks of hard snow, and now we decided to complete the job of making a permanent Esquimau village.
 Owing to a very liberal tent supply, Lake had with him all that his base would need even after our arrival.
-I wirelessed that Pabodie and I would be ready for the northwestward move after one day&rsquo;s work and one night&rsquo;s rest.
+I wirelessed that Pabodie and I would be ready for the northwestward move after one day's work and one night's rest.

   Our labours, however, were not very steady after 4 P.M.; for about that time Lake began sending in the most extraordinary and excited messages.
-His working day had started unpropitiously; since an a&euml;roplane survey of the nearly exposed rock surfaces shewed an entire absence of those Archaean and primordial strata for which he was looking, and which formed so great a part of the colossal peaks that loomed up at a tantalising distance from the camp.
+His working day had started unpropitiously; since an aëroplane survey of the nearly exposed rock surfaces shewed an entire absence of those Archaean and primordial strata for which he was looking, and which formed so great a part of the colossal peaks that loomed up at a tantalising distance from the camp.
 Most of the rocks glimpsed were apparently Jurassic and Comanchian sandstones and Permian and